-Management Discussion and Analysis
+Management's Discussion and Analysis

-As management of the Secaucus Municipal Utilities Authority, we offer the Authority's financial statements this narrative overview and analysis of the Authority's financial performance during the fiscal year ended December 31, 2020 and 2019.
+As management of the Secaucus Municipal Utilities Authority, we offer the Authority's financial statements this narrative overview and analysis of the Authority's financial performance during the fiscal year ended December 31, 2021 and 2020.
 Please read this analysis in conjunction with the Authority's financial statements, which follow this section.